 Copyright 2012 Michael Chmielewski

 Chmielewski, Michael Scott.
-"The structure of common and severe psychopathology: analyses of syndromes and symptoms." dissertation, University of Iowa, 2012.
+"The structure of common and severe psychopathology: analyses of syndromes and symptoms."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.